Master of Public Health Program

-All MPH students graduate with one of the following concentrations: Population Health Promotion, Epidemiology and Biostatistics, Health Services Management and Policy, or Nutrition; or with one of the specific dual degree concentrations (MD/MPH, JD/MPH, DVM/MPH, or PA/MPH).
+All MPH students graduate with one of the following concentrations: Population Health Promotion, Epidemiology and Biostatistics, Health Services Management and Policy, or Nutrition.

 Students looking to complete the program in a single calendar year may wish to enroll in the accelerated option.
-Students enroll in courses starting the second session of summer semester and finish in the first half of the following summer (July–July).
 The accelerated option is fast-paced, and the course load is heavy.
 Seats are guaranteed in pre-selected sections of all required courses to facilitate timely completion of the degree.